 WRH Power Systems is currently not a large-scale wind developer, however, has previously used wind power generation in several distributed power and Microgrid projects.
 These wind towers have been typically below 1 MW in size and from manufacturers such as Northern Power Systems.

-The renewable-based power systems designed, constructed and operated by WRH Power Systems use an Energy AI System™ with a cloud-based data repository to monitor and control the power system.
+The renewable-based power systems designed, constructed and operated by WRH Power Systems use an IntelligentRE™ with a cloud-based data repository to monitor and control the power system.
 The blends power flows from renewable sources such as solar, biomass and wind, coupled with battery storage and traditional thermal generation, to minimize power curtailment by commanding an optimal balance between power generation, energy storage, major grid assets, and where appropriate, imported grid energy costs and exported grid energy revenues.